amlaenxc/amlaenxc.github.io/docs/index.markdown

 ---
 <br>

-As a librarian, I have been to the 2024 Special Libraries Association (SLA) conference in Kingston, Rhode Island, and I plan to go to the 2025 Joint Mathematics Meetings in Seattle, Washington, and to the 2025 SLA conference in Pittsburgh, Pennsylvania.
+As a librarian, I have been to the 2024 Special Libraries Association (SLA) conference in Kingston, Rhode Island, and the 2025 Joint Mathematics Meetings in Seattle, Washington.
+And, I plan to go to the 2025 SLA conference in Pittsburgh, Pennsylvania.

 As a graduate student, I co-organized the following conferences: